fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 Alternative 3 is not symmetrical and therefore more difficult to learn.

-## Allowed places

-When opening the directives to places inside modules (see item 4 of the [Detailed Specification](#detailed-specification) section), we considered requesting the following for the pair of directives that define a warning scope according to item 4 of that section.

-- Both directives have to be in the same lexical scope (e.g. inside the same let binding).

-However, this would have led to complicated rules.
-And to a much more invasive implementation.

-## Indentation

-An alternative would be to have `#nowarn` and `#warnon` start new offside contexts with new offside lines, so that code related to them would be further indented.
-However, this would be incompatible with the current use of `#nowarn`.

 ## Script files

-Item 6 of the [Detailed Specification](#detailed-specification) section extends the new functionality to script files, thereby introducing a breaking change.
+Item 5 of the [Detailed Specification](#detailed-specification) section extends the new functionality to script files, thereby introducing a breaking change.
 Alternatively, we could disallow `#warnon` for script files.
 Or define rules for `#warnon` before the `#nowarn` that are different from the rules for `.fs` source files and necessarily complicated.

-## Interaction with Line Directives

-A (perhaps more user-friendly) alternative to item 9 of the [Detailed Specification](#detailed-specification) section would be to have `#nowarn` / `#warnon` operate independently of the `#line` directives.
-For the implementation, however, this would mean book-keeping of the original filename and line numbers in the `range` struct.
-Which is, both in terms of implementation effort and runtime cost, probably prohibitive.

 # Compatibility

-Technically, the introduction of the `#warnon` compiler directive is a breaking change, because the compiler swallows unknown compiler directives without error or warning.
-So, if somebody has used `#warnon` "illegally" after a `#nowarn` AND relies on NOT getting a warning, they will be suprised to get a warning with the new compiler.
-Probably a scenario that can be neglected.

-There is also a breaking change for script files in that `#nowarn` directives are no longer effective *before* their occurence.
-This is probably a "feature" that has been rarely used (if at all) and its removal wouldn't surprise anybody.

-Fixing the [checkfile bug](#related-issues-in-the-current-implementation) leads to a potentially breaking change.
-It does actually for the compiler's fsyacc-generated files.
-The fix should therefore be put under a feature flag.
+Warn scopes will be introduced under a feature flag.
+When the feature flag is off (for earlier language versions), the F# 9.0 behavior will be implemented.
+An exception to this compatibility is the previous inconsistent behavior in connection with #line directives (see [below](related-issues-in-the-current-implementation)), which will be replaced by considering, for files with #line directives, any #nowarn for a warning number to be valid for the whole file.

 Since previous versions of the compiler ignore unknown compiler directives, they continue to work as before.